KUL-RSDA/documentation/LIS/LIS_on_HPC.md

                     4.2.8-intel-2018a-w-fortran-no-netCDF/include/hdf/"
     $ ./compile

-KUL\_LIS/LDT\_modules refers to different modules on Thinking and Genius.
+KUL\_LIS/LDT\_modules refers to different modules on Breniac (Tier-1) as well as on Thinking and Genius (Tier-2).

 ./configure is only tested with default settings at the time of writing.
-Edit according to (a), when running on Thinking, edit according to (b) when running on Genius.
+Edit according to (a), when running on Thinking, edit according to (b) when running on Genius or Breniac.
 You may want/need to add some optional software here (e.g. CMEM, CRTM).
 (For now, LDT needs to be compiled **without** the GeoTIFF option - work in progress; all other default settings work fine.)